ZeusVS/gover/README.md

 # Gover
 ## Terminal file manager for unix systems in go
-The current state of the program is very alpha.
+The current state of the program is very alpha.\
 Please note, this file manager is only for unix based systems!

 ### Etymology:
-Word blend of
+Word blend of:\
-    - go: The programming language this file manager is written in
+    - go: The programming language this file manager is written in\
     - rover: The file manager this one is loosely based upon

 ### How to start: